Building an Android App

 (4 January 2017)

 I have been learning a bit of Android programming recently (late to the party, I know).
-One thing that frustrated me was figuring out how to actually build an Android program.
+One thing that frustrated me was figuring out how to actually build an Android application.

 Things are simple enough with C. As explained in the first section of K&R, one might write this as a first program: